-RECOMMENDED ACTION: "that, upon the recommendation of the Superintendent of Schools, the Board of Education approve the monthly Cash Reconciliation Report as of September 30, 2018 for each fund as submitted by the District Treasurer, Cynthia Carvajal.
+Upon the recommendation of the Superintendent of Schools, a MOTION was made by Mr. Coggin, seconded by Mr. Matlat, and approved unanimously (6-0) to approve the monthly Cash Reconciliation Report as of September 30, 2018 for each fund as submitted by the District Treasurer, Cynthia Carvajal.